 Jefferson S. & Tanton S., 2013, Valuable Content Marketing, Kogan Page, London,UK

 Kurokawa T., 2015, Service Design and Delivery: How Design Thinking Can Innovate Business and Add Value to Society, Business Expert Press, New York, USA, Available from: ProQuest Ebook Central

 Tuulaniemi J., 2011, Palvelumuotoilu, 3rd Edition, Talentum Oyj, Helsinki, Finland

 Schneider J. and Stickdorn M., 2012, This is service thinking: Basics-Tools-Cases, BIS Publishers, Amsterdam, The Netherlands 373373

 Sylvie, G. et al, 2008, Media management: A case book approach.
 4th Edition, Taylor & Francis Group, LLC, New York, USA

-The full thesis may be downloaded from Theseus.fi from September 2019.
+The full thesis may be downloaded from Theseus.fi (External link) from September 2019.